KelechiOdom10/kelechiodom10/README.md

 🔭 I’m working at Robin AI

-🌱 I'm currently learning about building design systems with tailwind and storybook, monorepos and freelancing
+🌱 I'm currently learning about everything AI related, building design systems with tailwind and storybook and monorepos

 ⚡ In my free time I love watching and playing football (Arsenal fan 🙂) as well as gaming